-This Killing Floor 2 SWAT guide provides the necessary knowledge for players to create their best build for the low tier ZED specialist that is a useful addition to any time to manage the large enemy waves.
+This Killing Floor 2 SWAT guide provides the necessary knowledge for players to create their best build for this low tier ZED specialist that is a useful addition to any team to manage the large enemy waves in KF2.
 The SWAT is a popular option for those that like to spam traditional weapons with this class focused on the submachine gun weapon variant and not afraid to get up close to ZEDs in a fight.
 While your individual bullet damage power is low compared to all other class perk choices the firing speed of your weapons and the ammo capacity is basically unmatched.

 The SWAT has all the necessary perk tools to support this playstyle with the class able to acquire improved damage, bullet resistance, enhanced magazine size and weapon switching speed passively with level up that pairs nicely with your active perk skills.
 These customisable perk skills provide durability, speed, damage, reload boosts and improvements to your ammo economy depending on your needs.
 With all of this diversity the SWAT perk is also a reasonable solo fighter given the lower health pools of large ZEDs when playing alone still allows your weapons to be moderately effective.
-In multiplayer games though you’ll quickly find your weapons outclassed against larger ZEDs as this is not intended to be your core role.
+In multiplayer games though you’ll quickly find even the Killing Floor 2 SWAT best weapons outclassed against larger ZEDs as this is not intended to be your core SWAT role.

 Killing Floor 2 SWAT Strategy and Tips